VaultVulp/lektor-atom/README.md

 ## Installation

-Add lektor-atom to your project from command line:
+Add lektor-atom-feed to your project from command line:

 ```
-lektor plugins add lektor-atom
+lektor plugins add lektor-atom-feed
 ```

 See [the Lektor documentation for more instructions on installing plugins](https://www.getlektor.com/docs/plugins/).